derailed-dash/Advent-of-Code/docs/python/perms_combos.md

 print("\nCOMBINATIONS")

-# Get all the ways of picking all the numbers...
+# Get all the ways of picking all the numbers, where order doesn't matter...
 combos = list(combinations(items, len(items)))
 print(f"Count of combos with size {len(items)}: {len(combos)}")
 print(",".join(convert_to_num(combo) for combo in combos))